christianalfoni/christianalfoni.github.io/_posts/2015-03-01-true-isomorphic-apps-with-react-and-baobab.md

       // We render the application to an HTML string, passing in the store var app = React.renderToString(AppWrapper({store: store}));

       // We replace our placeholders with both the app html itself and the state of the store.
-You
-      // might prefer loading the store state with ajax after initial page load in case it is quite
+      // You might prefer loading the store state with ajax after initial page load in case
-      // large.
-It is a balance you have to decide upon var html = index.replace('{{APP}}', app).replace('{{STORE}}', JSON.stringify(store));
+      // it is quite large.
+It is a balance you have to decide var html = index.replace('{{APP}}', app).replace('{{STORE}}', JSON.stringify(store));

       res.type('html');